a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 ### Stress and Length

-Some people like strong short names, long, delicate ones, and all mixes inbetween.
-I used the primary and secondary stress markes to indicate whether a name had more stress on the first half of the name, like *Harry* or *Elizabeth* vs stress on the latter half, as in *Josephina* or *Gerome*.
+Some people like strong short names, long, delicate ones, and all mixes in-between.
+I used the primary and secondary stress markers to indicate whether a name had more stress on the first half of the name, like *Harry* or *Elizabeth* vs stress on the latter half, as in *Josephina* or *Gerome*.

 That basically sums it up.
 To see how I generated these features, refer to the <a href="https://github.com/a-n-rose/recommendation-systems-python/blob/master/babyname_recommender/ipa_features.py">code</a>.